wp-plugins/tdo-mini-forms/Readme.txt

 * Fixed a bug when deleting a post with uploaded files on PHP4 or less

 = v0.9.1: 5th November 2007 =

 * Fixed a javascript error in Quicktags that blocked it from working on Mozilla
 * Fixed the admin notification email as the Wordpress cache for the custom fields for posts was being forgotten so the admin email did not contain information about IP and uploaded files.
 * A define was missing from tdomf v0.9: TDOMF_KEY_DOWNLOAD_THUMB
 * Spelling mistake fixed in "Your Submissions"

+= v0.X: TBD =

+* Potential fix for the never-ending "session_start" problem.
+Using template_redirect instead of get_header.
+* New Suppress Error Messages (works to a point)
+* Warnings about register_globals added
+* Fix for file uploads mkdir for windows included.
+Thansk to "feelexit" on the TDOMF forums for the patch